kehikko/kehikko.github.io/Doctrine.md

 # Doctrine

-How to use databases via [Doctrine](http://docs.doctrine-project.org/) in this framework.
+How to use databases via [Doctrine](http://docs.doctrine-project.org/) in kehikko.

 Supports:
 * [SQL Entity Manager](#sql)
 * [MongoDB Document Manager](#mongodb)

-This document only describes configuration and best practices of using Doctrine with this framework.
+This document only describes configuration and best practices of using Doctrine with kehikko.
 At least some basic knowledge of SQL and/or MongoDB and Doctrine is required.

 # SQL